cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

-Ansible is to deploy applications and build clusters for batch-processing large datasets towards target machines e.g. VM instances on OpenStack and we use ansible roles with *include* directive to organize layers of big data software stacks (BDSS).
+Ansible is to deploy applications and build clusters for batch-processing large datasets towards target machines e.g. VM instances on OpenStack and we use Ansible roles with *include* directive to organize layers of big data software stacks (BDSS).
 Ansible provides abstractions by Playbook Roles and reusability by Include statements.
-We define X application in X Ansible Role, for example, and use include statements to combine with other applications e.g. Y or Z. The layers exist in sub directories (see next) to add modularity to your Ansible deployment.
-For example, there are five roles used in this example that are Apache Mesos in a scheduler layer, Apache Spark in a processing layer, a OpenCV library in an application layer, INRIA Person Dataset in a dataset layer and a python script for human and face detection in an analytics layer.
-If you have an additional software package to add, you can simply add a new role in a main ansible playbook with *include* directive.
+We define X application in X Ansible Role, for example, and use include statements to combine with other applications e.g. Y or Z. The layers exist in subdirectories (see next) to add modularity to your Ansible deployment.
+For example, there are five roles used in this example that are Apache Mesos in a scheduler layer, Apache Spark in a processing layer, an OpenCV library in an application layer, INRIA Person Dataset in a dataset layer, and a python script for human and face detection in an analytics layer.
+If you have an additional software package to add, you can simply add a new role in the main Ansible playbook with *include* directive.
 With this, your Ansible playbook maintains simple but flexible to add more roles without having a large single file which is getting difficult to read when it deploys more applications on multiple